-Holistic coaches provide a safe space where the client can share anything, even the most sensitive issues of their lives, and help them see the correlations between the different areas.
-Holistic coaching aims to help individuals achieve balance in all areas of their life and to achieve their goals by considering the whole person, not just one aspect or trait.
+Holistic coaches provide a safe space where clients can share anything, even the most sensitive issues in their lives.
+They help them see the correlations between these areas.
+For example, how their demanding work hours affect their mental health and relationships.
+Holistic coaching aims to help individuals achieve balance in all areas of their lives and reach their goals by looking at the person as a whole, not just an isolated aspect or trait.

-Holistic coaching is most commonly used by life coaches who help people look at their life as a whole and identify areas of growth in it without the need for categorizing them.
+Holistic coaching is most commonly used by life coaches who help people look at themselves as a whole and identify growth areas without the need to put each problem in boxes.

-Holistic coaching methods mean coaches can help their clients prioritize their goals and decide on the actions they will take to move forwards.
+Holistic coaching means coaches can help their clients prioritize their goals and decide on their actions to move forward.
 It’s also closely related to intuitive coaching, where clients are encouraged to recognize their intuition and use it to make steps forward.

 As a holistic coach, you will need to have varied expertise, including psychology, personal development, and spiritual practices.
-Coaches need to draw on all their experiences to offer this type of coaching, and it’s a difficult style for aspiring coaches to start with.
+Coaches need to draw on a wide set of qualifications and experiences to offer this type of coaching, and it’s a difficult style for aspiring coaches to start with.